ACG Mcp

 Passing environment variables

-Pass MONGO_URI and other config via the env field in the MCP config.
-The server also loads .env from the project directory if present.
+Pass MONGO_URI and other config via the env field (Claude Desktop) or environment field (Opencode) in the MCP config.
+The server also loads .env from the project directory (via python-dotenv) when installed editable (pip install -e .) or run from the project root.

 Available Tools